Last Updated on October 21, 2022 by JaimeSays

 Whether you prefer to avoid organized tours or not, I really must insist that any visitor to Chicago takes at least one docent led tour.
 I’m partial to an architecture boat tour as the oppressive sun of summer is no longer a deterrent to sitting outside.
 I like the boat tours because you can cover more ground than on foot and encounter less traffic than you would in a bus.
 Some of my favorite city photos are from boat tours:

-When it comes to walking tours, hit the ones that include building interiors.
-This serves dual purposes.
-First, it’ll bring you inside in case it is a little too windy, cold, or rainy when you visit Chicago in the fall.
+When it comes to walking tours, there are either indoor or outdoor tours.
+For outdoor tours, I’ve got a great Prairie District Chicago Walking Tour for you to follow.
+If you hit the ones that include building interiors, it’ll bring you inside in case it is a little too windy, cold, or rainy when you visit Chicago in the fall.
 Secondly, it gives you access to buildings that you normally wouldn’t consider entering as a tourist.
 Office buildings and financial institutions aren’t usually high on my “must-see” lists but they often have elaborate art and interiors.
 Bus tours are a nice option when visiting areas outside of the major traffic areas.
 Neighborhoods like Pilsen and Buena Park offer smaller, party bus style modes of transportation to get around easier.

 If you choose a different theme than architecture, say a food tour or a brewery tour, you’ve still made a good decision.
 If you are visiting for a weekend or for a week, consider at least one guided tour on your way.
 Then visit the museums and other attractions you had on your radar.